thorchh/agent-starter/ARCHITECTURE.md

 # Architecture Overview

-This document explains the architecture, design decisions, and data flow of the Agent Workflow Starter.
+This document explains the architecture, design decisions, and data flow of Agent Starter.

 ## Table of Contents